mkenney/git-import/README.md

 If the `REPO` argument is not a valid `git` repository, the program will exit.

+If the `PATH` argument is omitted it will default to the name of the imported repository.

 If the `PATH` argument is a path outside of the current repository, the program will exit.

 If the `PATH` argument points to a file or directory that exists, you will be prompted to delete the file/directory.
 This is irreversible.